It is important to change the blade on your table saw regularly to keep you safe and maintain a high-quality level of

 There are 4 main types of table saw blades – combination, crosscut, ripping, and composite.
-Each of these blades have its ideal use cases and should be utilized depending on the material you’re planning on cutting.
+Each of these blades has its ideal use case and should be utilized depending on the material you’re planning on cutting.

 - Combination blades – are the most common and measure 10 inches.
 They have anywhere from 32 to 50 teeth and can handle all tasks.

 - Crosscut blades – have between 80 and 90 teeth.
 They are designed to cut fine and precise cuts across the grain of the wood.
 This will generate a lot of sawdust, so ensure you are wearing eye protection when using these blades.

 - Ripping blades – are designed to cut in the direction of the grain.
 They have anywhere from 24 to 30 wide teeth.
 They are ideal for use on natural wood.

 - Composite blades – are usually found with 60 teeth and are better suited for use on man-made materials.
 They are also known as multi-purpose blades.